Relevant IRB policies/procedures:

 Non-FHCRC PIs: If you are the principal investigator on a study submitted to the FHCRC IRB, but your primary affiliation is with another institution, click here for your human subjects training requirements.

-Human subjects training is required for investigators and staff involved in the design, conduct, or reporting of human subjects research conducted at FHCRC or through the Cancer Consortium.
+Human subjects training is required for All FHCRC Personnel involved in the design, conduct, or reporting of human subjects research conducted at FHCRC or through the Cancer Consortium.
 Training must be completed every 3 years.
 The IRO will track your training and send reminders. [detailed requirements and FAQ]

 Do you need human subjects training?
 Take a brief survey to find out.
 (FHCRC faculty/staff only)